nicoespeon/understandlegacycode.com/content/blog/is-it-ok-to-change-code-for-testing-sake/index.md

 ## Yes, it's fine to change code for the sake of testing

 For once, I don't have an "it depends" answer to give here.
 I've experienced both approaches enough times to have a good opinion on this.
 Yes, it's OK to do the change so you can test the code.
-Even if it looks works _for now_.
+Even if it looks worse _for now_.

 The rationale here is the following: